sabio-engineering/cookbook-dvelp/handbook/information-security/README.md

 our customers.

 Security is represented at the highest level within the company.
-Our CEO meets regularly with the Executive Team to discuss issues and co-ordinate company wide initiatives.
+Our CEO meets regularly with the Information Security Management Team to discuss issues and co-ordinate company wide initiatives.

 The framework, approved by management, is designed as a functional tool, to be referred to in the day-to-day, to improve awareness, define best practices and